rinuya/schMoL/README.md

 # schMoL

-**WIP**: Reinventing the wheel by implementing a small Neural Network library to train models with.
+**WIP**: Reinventing the wheel by implementing a small Neural Network library to train binary classification models with.

 ![schMoL](/schMoL.png)